How Fast Do Passenger Jets Fly?

 The Speed of Sound

-When aircraft get to between 25,000 – 30,000 ft, they reference their speed to a “Mach Number”.
+When aircraft get to between 25,000 – 30,000 ft, they reference their speed to a “Mach Number” rather than knots.
 This is simply a percentage of the speed of sound.
 For example, a Mach Number of 0.80 is 80% of the speed of sound.
 This is not a fixed speed, as the speed of sound varies with the temperature of the air.

 The speed of sound at sea level with an air temperature of 15 degrees celsius is 761 Miles Per Hours.
 This reduces to about 660 miles an hour at -57 degrees celsius when at 36,000ft.